Minister says no further investigation needed into champagne celebration

 The controversy came to light after a photo of around 20 staff, seen drinking Moet champagne, was tweeted by the former secretary general Niall Burgess, before being quickly deleted.

-The report found “no evidence” that any breach took place while Foreign Affairs Minister Simon Coveney was present, or that the event had been planned in advance.
+The report found “no evidence” that any breach took place while foreign affairs minister Mr Coveney was present, or that the event had been planned in advance.

 Mr Coveney on Tuesday said that he did not see the need for any further investigation into the matter, despite calls from opposition parties for more clarity on the role on the minister in the affair.